eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 			+ re-evaluate project portfolio to determine why important/urgent projects have yet to start
 			+ based on current and emerging market and business needs, determine team assignment (or update preferred team assignment) to a given understaffed project, whether we should start a project, and whether we should transform a project
 		* avoid assigning people to projects, since (pp. 5 and 6)
+	- team managers can use the high-level view/perspective to help senior and mid-level management view the responsibilities of each product team and use the low-level view/perspective to match businessexpectations with reality (pp. 9)
 	- the detailed view, or low-level view, shows the project (and feature) that each person is assigned to, and the set of features for each project (pp. 8)
 		* "\[This\] helps everyone see what everyone else is doing" (pp. 8)